alvion427/PerroPastor/README.md

 # Status
 *Lots* of optimization needed.
 Even small LLMs (15m and 110m stories libraries provided as examples) take more than 4ms per token to run on my xps15 with RTX 3050.
 There are a lot of very easy optimizations to make to get things running more smoothly, although 8 bit weight quantization and 16bit inference are probably necessary before you can really do anything useful.

-# Features
-* Run LLMs in 32 bit or with 16 bit quantization (for weights only).
-* Deploy to any Unity platform that supports compute shaders.

 # Getting Started
 * Clone the repo.
 * Make a new Unity project